iamtheasad/psdToHtml_fully_Responsive/README.md

 Fully Responsive one page website.

-<h2> Note for me </h2> This is uploaded into Git-Hub Repository.
+<h2> Note for me:- </h2> This is uploaded into Git-Hub Repository.
 The Repository link is  https://iamtheasad.github.io/psdToHtml_fully_Responsive